PrestaShop/open-source/content/releases/prestashop81.md

                     </div>
                     <div class="row">
                         <div class="col-md-4">
-                            <p>This version makes it possible to use some popular features introduced in Symfony 3.3, such as applying a <a href="https://symfony.com/blog/new-in-symfony-3-3-simpler-service-configuration#interface-based-service-configuration">configuration based on extended classes or implemented interfaces</a>, <a href="https://symfony.com/blog/new-in-symfony-3-3-simpler-service-configuration#interface-based-service-configuration">autoconfiguration</a>, and <a href="https://symfony.com/blog/new-in-symfony-3-3-psr-4-based-service-discovery">automatically registering classes found in specified directories as services</a>.
-It is possible to use them now!.
+                            <p>This version makes it possible for modules to use some popular Symfony features, such as applying a <a href="https://symfony.com/blog/new-in-symfony-3-3-simpler-service-configuration#interface-based-service-configuration">configuration based on extended classes or implemented interfaces</a>, <a href="https://symfony.com/blog/new-in-symfony-3-3-simpler-service-configuration#interface-based-service-configuration">autoconfiguration</a>, and <a href="https://symfony.com/blog/new-in-symfony-3-3-psr-4-based-service-discovery">automatically registering classes found in specified directories as services</a>.
+It is possible to use them now!
 Additionally, this new version also resolves the issue of <a href="https://symfony.com/doc/4.4/service_container/autowiring.html">autowiring</a> not being available in the front office and WebService context.</p>
                         </div>
                         <div class="col-md-8">
                             <p>